Summer camp programs, suffolk county, ny

-Manners, good sportsmanship, common courtesies, and fun are emphasized by the staff who lead each camp group.
+Manners, good sportsmanship, common courtesies, and fun are encouraged by the staff who lead each camp group.
 All campers are grouped according to the grade they will be entering the following September.
 Each group is headed by a State Certified Teacher.

-- Arts & Crafts
+Arts & Crafts

-- Counselor in Training (CIT) Program
+Counselor in Training (CIT) Program

 When not in a workshop, CITs will assist the counselors in their assigned camp group.
 All participants of the CIT Program will meet daily with the CIT Coordinator to discuss their camp experiences and future strategies for working with children.
-In addition to the job specific training, CITs will also learn genreal job related skills.
+In addition to the job specific training, CITs will also learn general job related skills.
 All second year CITs leave with a resume and a scheduled interview for next summer.
-Upon the program's conclusion, each CIT will have the opporunity to plan and run their very own activity for the camp!
+Upon the program's conclusion, each CIT will have the opportunity to plan and run their very own activity for the camp!

 In addition to the job training, CITs will be participating in weekly challenges and contests with their peers to sharpen team-building skills.
-Some of these challenges will take place during weekly field trips off campus to various locations on the island.
+Some of these challenges will take place during field trips off campus to various locations on the island.

 Interested boys and girls should enjoy working with children, and be prepared to take responsibility for the campers in their care.
 CITs are under the direct supervision of the group teachers and activity instructors.

-For more information about Harbor's CIT Program, please emailRalph Pepe, Director of Summer Programs, or call him at (631) 584-5555.
+For more information about Harbor's CIT Program, please email or call Camp Harbor at (631) 584-5555.

 Our pool staff is comprised of an Aquatics Director, and four Red Cross certified Lifeguards and Water Safety Instructors.
 Full day campers enjoy two swim sessions each day, a morning instructional swim and an afternoon free swim.
-Swim levels are decided by swim assessments and lessons include everything from blowing bubbles for preschoolers to the Butterfly in our advanced swim groups.
+Swim levels are decided by swim assessments, and lessons include everything from blowing bubbles for preschoolers to the Butterfly in our advanced swim groups.

 The core of the program was designed to keep the students' academic momentum going all summer long.
 The emphasis is always on making the learning experience enjoyable and exciting for students.
-Class size is small and limited according to the nature of the subject matter and are taught by a highly qualified staff of dedicated teachers assembled to challenge and meet the needs of each student.
+Class size is small and limited according to the nature of the subject matter and workshops are taught by a highly qualified staff of dedicated teachers assembled to challenge and meet the needs of each student.